 Polygyny: This term refers to the practice of a man having multiple wives simultaneously.
-In accordance with sharia (Islamic) law (see p.
-5 of Political and Social Relations), Kuwaiti men are allowed to have up to 4 wives if they have the means to treat all the wives equally.
-In practice, very few Kuwaiti men have more than 1 wife.
+In accordance with sharia (Islamic) law (see Political and Social Relations), Kuwaiti men are allowed to have up to 4 wives if they have the means to treat all the wives equally.
+In practice, very few Kuwaiti men have more than 1 wife children, serving as mentors and supporting the parents as needed.
+Early in life, children are socialized within their respective gender groups, with boys often joining their fathers for diwaniyah meetings and girls helping their mothers with domestic tasks.